Remember that time we…..

 As a result of all this reminiscing, the question that entered my mind is how can ‘nostalgia’ and ‘innovation’ as design elements coexist in theme park design?
 I believe each should be a part of an existing theme park’s design.
 The question going forward: what is the right balance of these two elements that should be included in the recipe to make theme park design successful?

-The Merriam-Webster Dictionary defines ‘nostalgia’ as: wistful or excessively sentimental yearning for return to or of some past period or irrecoverable condition.So, what does ‘nostalgia’ mean exactly with respect to theme parks?
+The Merriam-Webster Dictionary defines ‘nostalgia’ as: a wistful or excessively sentimental yearning for return to or of some past period or irrecoverable condition.So, what does ‘nostalgia’ mean exactly with respect to theme parks?

 In my opinion, nostalgia embodies the memories created as children (or for first time adult visitors) while visiting theme parks.
 Like myself, these are the childhood or past memories of your favorite moments riding or experiencing attractions, shows, time spent at the hotel pool, etc. These are memories of the sights, the smells, the food, the people from other places you encounter, and maybe even a specific weather event encountered during memorable visits to theme parks.